 I am, therefore, urging Congress to adopt legislation calling for the State Department, as a first step, to designate Nigeria as a Country of Particular Concern (CPC) under the International Religious Freedom Act, as it did under the first Trump administration.
-I am certain that the U.S. Commission on International Religious Freedom will soon renew its recommendation of CPC designation for Nigeria.
-Placing Nigeria on the U.S.'s short list of the world's most egregious religious freedom violators is warranted and would be a foundation for further human rights initiatives by the new administration.
+Placing Nigeria on the U.S.'s short list of the world's most egregious religious freedom violators is warranted under the Act and would be a foundation for further human rights initiatives by the new administration.